 Do you have an Emergency Binder set up with information and important documents to make emergency situations a little less stressful?
 What would happen if your husband passed away suddenly and you had no idea how to manage the family finances, or even how to access your bank account online?

-Here’s why you need an Emergency Preparedness Binder, what to include in an Emergency Binder, and how to set one up so that you’re prepared.
+Here’s why you need an Emergency Preparedness Binder, what to include in an Emergency Binder, and how to set up your own In Case of Emergency Binder so that you’re prepared.

 I almost died.

 About 7 years ago, after I had just given birth to our youngest daughter, I went to the ER because I hadn’t been feeling quite right.

 Fast forward a few days, and I’m laid up in the ICU with the doctors telling me that it’s a miracle that I’m alive… You can read the whole story, (including how that instance changed my outlook on piles of laundry) here.

 And after you have a traumatic experience, it makes you start asking questions about your life, like:

 What if I had died?
 What would my husband do?